How to Build a Wooden Kids' DIY Swing Set

 Turn Structure Upright and Check for Level

-With the help of two or three friends, lift structure then slide into dug holes (Image 1).
-Use torpedo level to ensure cross brace is level with ground (Image 2).
+With the help of two or three friends, lift the structure then slide it into your dug holes (Image 1).
+Use a torpedo level to ensure the cross brace is level with the ground (Image 2).
 Tip: If not level, attach scrap 2x4s to bottom of vertical posts, shifting placement until perfectly level, then secure with exterior screws using drill.

 Pour, Mix and Shovel Cement

-Pour bags of cement into mixing tub (Image 1).
-Next, add water and mix using shovel.
+Pour bags of cement into a mixing tub (Image 1).
+Next, add water and mix using a shovel.
 Once liquefied, use shovel to fill each of the two holes with cement (Image 2).

 Ensure Level Crossbeam

-Once cement has fully dried around each of the vertical posts, place level on top of crossbeam to ensure a perfectly level fit.
+Once cement has fully dried around each of the vertical posts, place a level on top of the crossbeam to ensure a perfectly level fit.

 Measure, Mark and Cut Swing Seats

 Using measuring tape and pencil, mark 2x4 pine planks to standard seat width which is 18-20 inches (Image 1).
-Cut swing seat to size using circular saw (Image 2)
+Cut swing seat to size using a circular saw (Image 2).